atwj/stripe-sa-takehome/README.md

 3) What is the right way to use both Stripe Elements and the various Stripe API(s) together in order faciliate payment.

 I decided that I would start by looking at the available guides provided by Stripe.
 This proved to be extremely helpful as I found the exact codes needed for this to work.
 Here is the [link](https://stripe.com/docs/payments/accept-a-payment?platform=web&ui=elements) to the said guide.

-Moreover, I understood how the `PaymentIntent` API was to be used as well as the interactions required between the customer, client, e-commerce backend and Stripe for a payment to happen.
+More importantly, I understood how the `PaymentIntent` API was to be used as well as the interactions required between the customer, client, e-commerce backend and Stripe for a payment to happen.

 ![PaymentIntent usage](https://b.stripecdn.com/docs-srv/assets/accept-a-payment-web.3c58b380538c59796acc587164c05365.png)

+What I found fascinating was that the second leg of the interaction where the customer had to confirm the payment need not go through the server, but directly to Stripe.
+I believe that this is by design because if the server were to receive card information, this would result in security and regulatory challenges that had to be addressed.
+For example, ensuring that card information was not cached or stored server side and ensuring that the application complies with prevailing guidelines like PCI DSS.

 ### Step 3: Make it work well.
 With the help of the [guide](https://stripe.com/docs/payments/accept-a-payment?platform=web&ui=elements), the implementation